ashprograms/ashprograms.github.io/portfolio/index.md

 - Mon-Fri 19:30-23:00
 - Sat 12:30-15:00 (i only work on sat for overtime/etc)

+These aren't hard hours, I may go over these hours or under at times.

-### Notice: I reserve the right to update these hours at any time I see fit.
+###### Notice: I reserve the right to update these hours at any time I see fit.

 ---